-If you are interested in pursuing a graduate degree in Botany, the first thing you should do is identify one or more faculty members with whom you would like to work.
-If a faculty member is interested in having you join her/his lab, she/he will advocate for your admission.
+If you are interested in pursuing a graduate degree in Botany, you first must identify one or more faculty members with whom you would like to work.
+If a faculty member is interested in having you join their lab, they will advocate for your admission.
 We suggest that you contact faculty members to introduce yourself and to inquire whether they are looking for prospective M.S. or Ph.D. students.
-If you do not receive a timely response, contact the Botany Department office to ask if the faculty member is off campus for an extended period.
-We also suggest that you contact current graduate students who work with faculty members whom you have contacted.
+You might also contact current graduate students working with faculty members whom you have contacted.
 Here are suggested questions to ask faculty and graduate students.

-Visiting campus to meet with your potential advisor is often valuable and informative for both prospective students and faculty.
+Visiting campus to meet with a potential advisor is often valuable for both prospective students and faculty.
 You may visit campus before or after submitting your official application.
-Faculty may invite prospective students to visit or applicants may take initiative to visit.
+Faculty may invite prospective students to visit, or applicants may initiate their own visit.
 In either case, coordinate with your potential advisor so you can arrange to meet with other faculty, staff, and current graduate students.
-Contact the Graduate Program Coordinator, at email@example.com for information on possible recruitment events and financial assistance for travel expenses.
+Contact the Botany Graduate Program Coordinator at firstname.lastname@example.org for information on possible recruitment events and financial assistance for travel expenses.

-After you have identified a prospective advisor, completion of the Graduate School’s online application form initiates the application process.
-Applications that meet the Graduate School’s entrance requirements, as described in the University of Wisconsin-Madison Graduate School Catalog, are forwarded to the Botany Department.
-The Botany Department’s Graduate Program Committee will select candidates for advanced degrees from the applications forwarded from the Graduate School.
-The number of admissions possible in any given year is typically limited by the department’s ability to provide financial support.
+After you have identified a prospective advisor, completing the Graduate School’s online application formally starts the application process.
+Applications that meet the Graduate School’s entrance requirements, as described in the University of Wisconsin-Madison Graduate School Guide, are forwarded to the Botany Department for further review.
+The Botany Department’s Graduate Committee will recommend which MS and PhD applicants should be offered admission.
+The number of admissions in any given year is typically limited by the department’s ability to provide financial support.

 Admission into the Botany graduate program is based on the applicant’s